dltmddus0158/qa-accessibility-case-study/01-test-plan/test-plan.md

 # Test Plan

 ## Objective
-Validate core user flows and accessibility basics; document issues clearly and reproducibly.
+The objective of this test plan is to verify that users can effectively navigate the CIDI website and access information through the global navigation menu and search functionality, including users who rely on keyboard navigation.

-## Test Environment
+## Test Focus Areas
-- OS: macOS / Windows (if available)
-- Browsers: Chrome, Safari
-- Date: [YYYY-MM-DD]
+- Discoverability and usability of global navigation
+- Dropdown menu behavior and focus management
+- Search interaction, submission behavior, and user feedback
+- Basic accessibility considerations (keyboard access, focus visibility, structure)

 ## Test Types
-- Smoke test (critical pages load and basic nav works)
+- Exploratory testing
-- Functional test (forms, search, navigation)
+- Functional testing (navigation and search)
-- Regression check (re-test after fixes — simulated)
-- Accessibility check (keyboard, headings, contrast, alt text where applicable)
+- Accessibility-focused manual testing

-## Entry / Exit Criteria
+## Entry Criteria
+- Public access to the website via URL
+- Defined test scope and focus areas
-- Entry: scope defined, environment ready
+- Test environment ready

+## Exit Criteria
+- All planned test cases executed
+- At least two documented issues with clear reproduction steps
-- Exit: test cases executed, at least 2 bug reports written, audit findings summarized
+- Accessibility findings summarized with recommendations